-All Cambridgeshire children may start school in September following their fourth birthday.
+All Cambridgeshire children may start school fulltime in the September following their fourth birthday.
 Cambridgeshire's admissions policy recognises the importance of early years' education.

-Before starting school in September, the new intake are invited to regularly spend time in school so they are familiar with the class and the daily routine.
-All Reception children will attend school on a part time basis for the first few weeks.
-Beginning school is often a far more daunting and tiring, experience, than many parents realise.
-Part time admission allows children to settle gradually into the school life.
+Before starting school, the new children are invited to visit the school so they are familiar with the class and the daily routine.
+We offer a home visit for all children joining in Nursery or Reception.
+Beginning school is often a far more daunting and tiring, experience, than many parents realise and our experienced EYFS staff will liaise closely with you to arrange an appropriate transition for your child.